FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 present at the Meeting.

-(d) Reference to any report submitted to the Members at the Meeting.--- 21
+(d) Reference to any report submitted to the Members at the Meeting.
+---
+21

 (e) Where there is a roll-call vote, the number and names of